lucyparsons/OpenOversight/docs/advanced_csv_import.md

 considered if an assignments-csv is provided and ignored otherwise.
 See the instructions in the section on assignment-csv for more details.

-General overview of the csv import:
+General overview of the csv import
 -----------------------------------
 The following lists the header fields that each csv can contain.
 If the csv includes any other fields, the command will fail.
 However, the fields are not case-sensitive and spaces are treated as `_`.
 So `Officer ID` can be used instead of `officer_id`.